 Beatboxers have invented whole new ways of making sounds, scientists say

-In an MRI study of five beatboxers, researchers found unprecedented patterns of movement
+In an MRI study of 5 beatboxers, researchers found unprecedented patterns of movement

-Researchers using MRI to study five beatboxers have found that when making their characteristic percussive sounds, the volunteers were doing things with their vocal tracts not seen in any human languages.
+Researchers who used MRIs to study five beatboxers have found that when making their characteristic percussive sounds, the volunteers were doing things with their vocal tracts not seen in any human languages.
 Essentially, they were inventing new ways to produce sound.

-Beatboxers produce punchy, aggressive, percussive sounnds that mimic the beat of a drum or the scratch of a turntable with just the vocal tract.
+Beatboxers produce punchy, aggressive, percussive sounds that mimic the beat of a drum or the scratch of a turntable with just the vocal tract.

-Using real-time MRI, researchers were able to track the movements inside beatboxers' vocal tracts while they performed, to better understand how the different parts work together to produce the unique sounds.
+Using a real-time MRI, researchers were able to track the movements inside beatboxers' vocal tracts while they performed to better understand how the different parts work together to produce the unique sounds.